giomasce/mmpp/README.md

 Windows really unfriendly, and there is no shortcut like Homebrew on
 macOS: you really need a lot of time, manual downloads and clicks.
 And at times it is even complicated to understand which are the right clicks.
-This is how I managed to get `mmpp` to compile on Windows 8 on 64 bits with Visual Studio Community 2017.
+This is how I managed to get `mmpp` to compile on Windows 8 and Windows 10, both on 64 bits, with Visual Studio Community 2017.
 I had also tried Windows 7, but could not get around an error when installing C++ runtime components.
-I have not tried any other Windows or Visual Studio version.

 First you have to download [Visual Studio Community 2017](http://www.visualstudio.com/) and run the installer.
 In the